NCCA/HoudiniCodeExplorer/README.md

 ## Houdini Shelf

 You can now find the shelf by clicking on the shelf + icon in the toolbar and selecting "Code Explorer"

+## History

+This started as a simple [blog post](https://jonmacey.blogspot.com/2011/01/houdini-python-ascode.html) and tool a long time ago.
+I have basically been using this for ages dumping data to a file and using snippets to build up my Houdini scripts.

+I got a bit frustrated with this recently and decided to update it to have the code directly in houdini and give me the ability to show just what I needed.

+Still very much a work in progress but hopefully it will be useful, I also use this in my teaching to demonstrate how to write deploy tools to houdini so this a useful example of this.

+The basics started as a quick sketch of code which I then vibe coded with opencode, then re-factored into a more structured package and added more features.